FreeAndFair/STAR-Vote/README.md

     In a real election, each election official would need to keep a copy of their share as reported by `initialize.html`.

+    The public key should be made available to the voting terminals for encryption.
+Edit the file `star-terminal/start.sh` with your favorite editor and modify the `STAR_PUBLIC_KEY` environment variable to contain the base64-encoded public key displayed by `initialize.html`.

 3. Initialize the voter status database.
 Run `star-voter-db -p 8002` to start the server on port 8002.
 You will then need to tell the database about all your voters.
 Below is a sample with some synthetic data: